ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 ### Text in scripts

-Texts in script have to be tagged as translatable via using the `tr ()`  function.
+Texts in scripts have to be tagged as translatable via using the `tr ()`  function.
 During translation file generation, these texts will be processed and later replaced at runtime with the available translations.

     print (tr ('This text will be translated'))